joshrp/moonlight-docs/Setup-Guide.md

 * Ctrl+Alt+Shift+Q - Quit the streaming session (leaving the game running on the host PC)
 * Ctrl+Alt+Shift+Z - Toggle mouse and keyboard capture
 * Ctrl+Alt+Shift+X - Toggle between full-screen and windowed mode
-* Ctrl+Alt+Shift+S - Open performance stats overlay (not supported on Steam Link or Raspberry Pi)
+* Ctrl+Alt+Shift+S - Open performance stats overlay (not supported on Steam Link)
 * Ctrl+Alt+Shift+M - Toggle mouse mode (pointer capture or direct control)
 * Ctrl+Alt+Shift+V - Type clipboard text on the host
 * Ctrl+Alt+Shift+D - Minimize the stream window
 * Ctrl+Alt+Shift+C - Toggle local cursor display in remote desktop mouse mode (remote cursor will always show up due to GameStream limitations)
 * Ctrl+Alt+Shift+L - Toggle locking the mouse pointer to the video area (requires "Optimize mouse for remote desktop instead of games" checkbox enabled)

+**Gamepads**

+Due to differing gamepad mappings, these buttons may not be correct.
+(See: https://github.com/moonlight-stream/moonlight-docs/wiki/Gamepad-Mapping).
+The buttons here are Xbox and Playstation.

+(LB / L1) + (RB / R1) + (Start / Options) + (Back / Select) = Quit the streaming session (leaving the game running on the host PC)
+(LB / L1) + (RB / R1) + (Start / Options) + (Back / Select) + (X / Square) = Open performance stats overlay (not supported on Steam Link)

 **Touchscreen controls**

 Moonlight for Android, iOS, and PC use the touch screen as a way of controlling the mouse cursor.
 Multi-touch devices can emulate more mouse functions than single-touch devices.
 There are two modes of touchscreen operation that you can choose between in Moonlight - one uses the touchscreen as a trackpad and the other emulates direct touchscreen input.

 Trackpad mode:
 * Move cursor: Swiping across the screen moves the mouse cursor in the direction of the swipe.